Kirby01/AlgoTone/README.md

 # AlgoTone
 Compressor For Bass Guitar.
-Added look-ahead.
+Added look-ahead. <br>
+Threshold is set by input gain.